No results found

 • [x] Add an open source License

-• [ ] Support mocking User-Agent
+• [x] Support mocking User-Agent

 • [ ] Support urlFilter syntax